Abergavenny: Roman period

 Gobannium was a Roman fort guarding the road along the valley of the River Usk, which linked the legionary fortress of Burrium (Usk) and later Isca Augusta or Isca Silurum (Caerleon) in the south with Y Gaer, Brecon and Mid Wales.
 It was also built to keep the peace among the local British Iron Age tribe, the Silures.
 Cadw considers that the fort was occupied from around CE50 to CE150.
 Remains of the walls of this fort were discovered west of the castle when excavating the foundations for a new post office and telephone exchange building in the late 1960s.

 11th century

 Abergavenny grew as a town in early Norman times under the protection of the Baron Bergavenny (or Abergavenny).
-The first Baron was Hamelin de Balun, from Ballon, a small town with a castle in Maine-Anjou near Le Mans.
+The first Baron was Hamelin de Balun, from Ballon, a small town with a castle in Maine near Le Mans.
 Today it is in the Sarthe département of France.
 He founded the Benedictine priory, now the Priory Church of St Mary, in the late 11th century.
 The Priory belonged originally to the Benedictine foundation of St. Vincent Abbaye at Le Mans.
 It was subsequently endowed by William de Braose, with a tithe of the profits of the castle and town.
 The church contains some unique alabaster effigies, church monuments and unique medieval wood carving, such as the Tree of Jesse.